I have a question for you… Are you worried about the future of SEO?

 One way to predict the future of SEO is to reflect on the past:

-When Panda came out in 2011, we figured it out and bounced back better than ever.
+When Panda came out in 2011, the industry got together, figured it out and bounced back better than ever.

-When Penguin came out in 2012, we figured it out and bounced back better than ever.
+When Penguin came out in 2012, the industry banded together again, figured it out and bounced back better than ever.

 Every time there has been an update, we as a SEO community have grown stronger and safer.
 The job of Google is to try and combat spam.
 But with 3+ billion pages of content out there, they have to use fairly large strokes and go after the “big” mistakes that SEOs are abusing.

-If they get too detailed, they will get too many false-postives and wipe out a bunch of “good” sites.
-This still happens from time to time so Google has to be cautious.
+If they get too aggressive, they will get too many false-positives and wipe out a bunch of “good” sites.
+This still happens from time to time, so Google has to be cautious.

-Why Right Now is the Best Time for Website Optimization EVER
+Why Right Now is the Best Time for SEO EVER

-- Google has already come up with their major broad strokes to eliminate the idiots (this means less competition for the rest of us).
+- Google has already come up with their major broad strokes to eliminate old school tactics (this means less competition for the rest of us).

 - Google has successfully scared many other SEOs out of business.